Vital Records Online

 Order with confidence

-Learn how to order North Dakota Divorce Certificates.
-Unlike birth and death records, divorce certificates are not issued at the state level.
+Learn how to order North Dakota Divorce Certificate.
+Unlike birth and death records, divorce certificate are not issued at the state level.
 Instead, they are only available from the county where the divorce was granted.
 The fees, processing times, document requirements, and eligibility rules vary by county.

 In North Dakota, divorce certificates are issued by the county clerk’s office that recorded the divorce.
 Requests cannot be fulfilled by the North Dakota Department of Health and Human Services - Vital Records Unit (ND-DoH HHS - Vital Records Unit).
 Before ordering, confirm the specific costs, eligibility, requirements, and processing times with the county where the divorce occurred.